Virginia Tech Carilion Research Institute Teams Converge on Strategies to Defeat McCain’s Form of Brain Cancer

 “Our discovery shows different patients have different types of cancer stem cells, and those cancer stem cells respond to therapies differently,” Sheng said.
 “It would be great for these patients if we could start by moving the clock, even just a little bit, and give them even a little more time.”

-In a study in the journal Oncotarget, featured in the video below, the Sheng team analyzed levels of messenger RNA from stem cells isolated from individual glioblastoma tumor specimens obtained through the division of neurosurgery in the Department of Surgery at Carilion Clinic.
+In a study in the journal Oncotarget, the Sheng team analyzed levels of messenger RNA from stem cells isolated from individual glioblastoma tumor specimens obtained through the division of neurosurgery in the Department of Surgery at Carilion Clinic.

 “There are cases where a healthy 50-year-old wakes up with a headache and it turns out to be from a brain tumor,” said Pratik Kanabur, a medical student researcher with the Virginia Tech Carilion School of Medicine who conducted research under Sheng’s supervision at the VTCRI.
 “Glioblastoma can strike any healthy person and limit their life expectancy to about a year, even with aggressive treatment.
 Patients desperately need better options, and we think one approach is to go to the source of the cancer, the glioblastoma stem cells.”